Harry A. Ironside: Biography

-After preaching a series of sermons at the Moody Church in Chicago, he was invited in 1929 to serve a trial year as pastor.
+After preaching a series of sermons at the Moody Church in Chicago, Ironside was invited in 1929 to serve a trial year as pastor.
 The following year he became the official pastor, and he served there until 1948.
-Almost every Sunday he preached at Moody Church, with the 4,000-seat auditorium filled to capacity.
-Nevertheless, he continued to preach in other US cities as well; and in 1932, he began traveling abroad.
-In 1938, Ironside toured England, Scotland and Ireland, preaching 142 times to crowds of upwards of 2,000.
-In 1942, he also became president of the missionary organization, Africa Inland Mission.
+He preached at Moody Church almost every Sunday, with the 4,000-seat auditorium filled to capacity.
+He continued to preach in other US cities as well; and in 1932, he began traveling abroad.
+In 1938, Ironside toured England, Scotland and Ireland, preaching 142 times, to crowds of upwards of 2,000.
+In 1942, he also became president of the missionary organization Africa Inland Mission.
 In 1935, Ironside preached the funeral of Billy Sunday at Moody Church.

 In 1930, Wheaton College presented Ironside with an honorary Doctorate of Letters degree, and in 1942 Bob Jones University awarded him an honorary Doctor of Divinity degree.
-In 2011, Bob Jones University renamed a residence hall that formerly honored Bibb Graves after Ironside.
-Bob Jones, Jr., wrote that although Ironside was considered a dignified man, when one got to know him, "he had a terrific sense of humor.
-Nothing was more fun than to have a good meal in a home somewhere when Dr. Ironside was present.
-After he was full—he could eat a lot, and he ate faster than any man I ever saw, and his plate would be empty before everyone else got served—he would sit back, push his chair back from the table, and begin to tell funny stories and personal experiences."
-Never one to ask money for himself, Ironside was skilled at raising money for other evangelical causes and was often asked to take the offering at Bible conferences.
-He joked that his tombstone would read, "And the beggar died also."

 A few months after he and his wife Helen celebrated their golden wedding anniversary, Helen died on May 1, 1948.
 Ironside resigned as pastor of Moody Church on May 30 and retired to Winona Lake, Indiana.
 On October 9, 1949, he married Annie Turner Hightower, of Thomaston, Georgia.
 He suffered from failing vision, and after surgery to restore it, he set out on November 2, 1950, for a preaching tour of New Zealand, once more among Brethren assemblies, but he died in Cambridge, New Zealand, on January 15, 1951, and was buried in Purewa Cemetery, Auckland.

+Never one to ask money for himself, Ironside was skilled at raising money for other evangelical causes and was often asked to take the offering at Bible conferences.
+He joked that his tombstone would read, "And the beggar died also."

+Bob Jones Jr. wrote that although Ironside was considered a dignified man, when one got to know him, "He had a terrific sense of humor.
+Nothing was more fun than to have a good meal in a home somewhere when Dr. Ironside was present.
+After he was full—he could eat a lot, and he ate faster than any man I ever saw, and his plate would be empty before everyone else got served—he would sit back, push his chair back from the table, and begin to tell funny stories and personal experiences."
+In 2011, Bob Jones University renamed a residence hall that formerly honored Bibb Graves after Ironside.